-- Build fundraising capability in order to diversify revenue. - Complete cost efficiency programs to ensure maximum resource allocation to frontline service delivery. - Implement models of care aligned with the Australian Health Performance Framework.
+- To continue adapting treatment modalities to ensure safe access to care for vulnerable population groups, with a focus on Telehealth. - Build fundraising, marketing, and communications capability in order to diversify revenue. - Complete cost efficiency programs to ensure maximum resource allocation to frontline service delivery. - Implement models of care aligned with the Australian Health Performance Framework.